prometheus-digital/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==
+= 1.19.0 =
+* Adding email address to Guest Customer label in transaction table
+* Changing itExchangeSWAjaxURL to use get_site_url() to help with potential SSL conflicts

 = 1.18.0 =
 * Better serve filenames when downloading w/ query args
 * Adding 301 and 302 as valid response codes for download headers...